bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 ```

 Thinking as best I can as a compiler, I'd not necessarily recognize the
+evaluation order - does `show` need to be evaluated first before calling
-evaluation order, so it needs to be syntactically enforced.
-An alternative way
+`putStrLn`?  - so it needs to be syntactically enforced.
+An alternative
-of writing this, and seemingly more idiomatic from the Haskell code I've seen,
+way of writing this, and seemingly more idiomatic from the Haskell code
-is to use the `$` operator:
+I've seen, is to use the `$` operator:

 ```haskell
 putStrLn $ show n ++ ": " ++ todo